 As you know, vinegar doesn’t smell all that great (remember my love affair)-but I found out early on-that I could improve the scent by adding a few drops of my favorite essential oil.
 Once I started using vinegar to clean with-I discovered very quickly that it worked as well as commercial cleaners-if not better.
 And with my little sweet floor lickers-it was a relief to know they were only ingesting a minuscule amount of vinegar with essential oil-instead of chemicals that warned of dire consequences if they were misused.

 My girls are 13 now-and over the years my cheap cleaning arsenal has enlarged to include not only vinegar but peroxide, alcohol, baking soda, and borax-all of which are tremendously cheaper than my old flame ‘the smell good cleaning product’.
-Check out these links for a few of my favorite cleaning tips:

 I can’t imagine how much money I’ve saved since my pre-children love affair with fragrant cleaners ended.
 And-back in the day who knew-my frugal cleaning would also make me pretty cool with the Green Movement in full swing.
 If you’ve never tried any of the alternate cleaners I mentioned-I urge you to give them a try.
 What can it hurt?
 If you don’t like them-you can return to your usual cleaner-but if you do like them-then you’ve found a new way to clean, as well as a new way to save money.